kumarlabgit/ESL-PSC/README.md

 1. photo_single_LC_matrix_species_groups.txt (the grass species with the closest contrast partners with the longest sequences (i.e. fewest gaps; used for photosynthesis analyses in [Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8)))
 2. orthomam_echo_species_groups.txt (this can be used to reproduce the echolocation analyses using all 16 species combinations ([Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8)))

-A species phenotype file for the grass species has also been included: photo_species_phenotypes_full.txt
+A species phenotype file for the grass species has also been included: photo_species_phenotypes.txt

 #### We have included the protein sequence alignments used for ESL-PSC analyses by Allard et al. (2025).
 If you use these data, please cite these sources: ####